 1 December 2014

-Here are ten facts that give the measure of the hunger situation in Swaziland, which faces extremely high HIV rates.
-Please help WFP raise awareness by sharing these facts on Twitter.
+Here are ten facts that give the measure of the hunger situation in Swaziland, which faces extremely high human immunodeficiency virus (HIV) rates.
+Please help the World Food Programme (WFP) raise awareness by sharing these facts on Twitter.

 26 November 2014

 Diagnosed as HIV positive in 2011, Sabelo became badly malnourished as he struggled to keep his farm going and feed his family.
 He seemed to be on a downward spiral.
 But a combination of antiretrovirals, food assistance and nutrition advice turned things around.
 Today, he grows enough vegetables to keep himself healthy and earn an income on the local market.